Pluto-Protocol/NFT-minter/README.md

 6. Get ABI for ERC1155(721 not necessary)
 7. Get encoded params from  abi.hashex.org:
 ￼
+8. Copy output and update 2 instances encodedParams in your code
-8. Add both smart contracts to biconomy with ABI
+9. Add both smart contracts to biconomy with ABI
-9. Update biconomy vars with deployed contract address
+10. Update biconomy vars with deployed contract address
-10. Run both backend and frontend with nom run start
+11. Run both backend and frontend with nom run start